haotian0701/ML-predictive-machinery-maintenance/README.md

 # Machine Learning for Predictive Failure in Industrial Machinery

 This project utilizes and contrasts several machine learning techniques — including logistic regression, artificial neural networks (ANNs), and sequential ANNs — to address the challenge of preemptive equipment failure detection in industrial machinery.
 Using the [_Microsoft Azure Predictive Maintenance_ dataset](https://www.kaggle.com/datasets/arnabbiswas1/microsoft-azure-predictive-maintenance/data), this project develops a comprehensive predictive failure system.
-It showcases how to enhance safety and minimize economic losses in industrial settings by deriving actionable insights that promote proactive maintenance strategies
+It showcases how to enhance safety and minimize economic losses in industrial settings by deriving actionable insights that promote proactive maintenance strategies.

 To ensure the effectiveness of the models, this project addresses various challenges such as computational limitations, feature engineering, and potential overfitting.
 A structured train-validate-test framework is employed, focusing on metrics such as AUROC, accuracy, precision, and recall, _with some models achieving validation and test AUROC figures exceeding 0.999._ Through these efforts, the project demonstrates how advanced predictive techniques can minimize downtime, ensure operational safety, and extend the lifespan of industrial machinery.